InfOmics/PLB2020/README.md

 - exercises

 ### News

 !!!
-On moodle platform has been released the full lecture calendar of March-April !!!
+On Thursday May 20 thre will be a lecture 9-12am (CET) !!!

+!!!
+Lecture of May 21st is cancelled !!!

 ## Course contents